Eye on Cornwall Webcams around Cornwall

 There is a museum on St. Agnes that contains many of the artefacts found on the other islands such as some of the Roman coins and brooches.
 The extensive maritime history of the islands is also well documented.
 Galleries and workshops are plentiful across the islands.
 Arts and crafts abound, with even a perfumery workshop.

-Accommodation on The Isles of Scilly
+The Isles of Scilly Events

 I have stayed on the islands a few times, and have found accommodation on the Isles of Scilly to be good, in summer and winter.
 It suits all budgets, and has the advantage of never being more than a couple of minutes walk to the sea.